Selective Neuron Amplification in Transformer Language Models: Discussion

 \subsection{Computation vs. Retrieval vs. Creation}

-Not every task responds to SNA in the same way, and the differences are not random.
-They seem to track something about how the model represents each type of task internally.
+Different tasks respond to SNA in different ways, and the pattern tracks how each task is represented internally.

-Arithmetic is the clearest case in our data.
-The starting baselines are very low, yet the gains are unusually consistent across different configurations.
-That combination matters.
-If GPT-2 simply lacked arithmetic capability, you would expect amplification to produce erratic results.
-The fact that it does not suggests the circuits are there, just not firing loudly enough to matter.
-SNA seems to work here precisely because it does not need to create anything, only turn up what already exists.
+Arithmetic is the clearest case.
+Baselines are near zero yet gains are unusually consistent across configurations.
+If the capability were simply absent, amplification would produce erratic results.
+The consistency suggests the circuits are present, just not contributing strongly enough under normal inference.
+SNA works here because it does not need to create anything, only amplify what already exists.

-Coding and logic behave almost oppositely.
-Both sit in high-confidence territory, and neither responds much to amplification regardless of how the parameters are tuned.
-With coding this makes intuitive sense given how much code GPT-2 was trained on.
-Logic is murkier.
-Several configurations suggest the model is reproducing familiar logical surface patterns rather than doing genuine deductive work.
-But for the purposes of SNA, that does not change the outcome at all.
-A circuit that is saturated through pattern retrieval behaves the same as one saturated through real competence.
+Coding and logic sit in high-confidence territory and neither responds much to amplification.
+With coding this makes sense given how much code GPT-2 saw during training.
+Logic is murkier, likely pattern matching over familiar structures rather than genuine reasoning.
+From SNA's perspective this distinction does not change the outcome.
+A circuit saturated through pattern retrieval behaves the same as one saturated through real competence, and the method has no way to tell them apart.

-Poetry is the domain that resists easy characterisation.
-Results shift considerably depending on the specific prompt, the level of abstraction, and which layer gets targeted.
-Arithmetic uses largely the same representational machinery across inputs; poetry does not.
-The network seems to draw on different internal resources depending on what the prompt demands, which makes the gains less predictable and the optimal configuration harder to pin down.
+Poetry is less predictable.
+The network draws on different internal resources depending on what the prompt demands, making gains harder to pin down and the optimal configuration less stable than arithmetic.
+Classification introduces threshold-crossing behavior.
+Performance stays flat at low multipliers then improves rapidly once the decision boundary is crossed, which is why amplification factors around 12x are needed compared to 2 to 3x in generation tasks.

-The two methods are often described in similar terms, but they seem to operate under different assumptions.
-CAA shifts representations in a chosen direction, which is useful when the model is producing the wrong kind of behaviour.
-SNA, by contrast, assumes the direction is already roughly correct, but under-expressed.
-In practice, the distinction is not always sharp, and there may be settings where both effects overlap.
+CAA and SNA are sometimes described in similar terms but operate under different assumptions.
+CAA shifts representations in a chosen direction, useful when the model is producing the wrong behavior.
+SNA assumes the direction is already roughly correct but under-expressed.
+They are not interchangeable.